ltrudu/ZebraScreenSaver/README.md

-The NoSleep Service prevent the device to go on sleep mode when it is activated.
+The ScreenSaver Service prevent the device to go on sleep mode when it is activated.

 The service can be launched using the graphical user interface, intent actions or adb.